-Introduction to Windsurfing
+An Introduction to Cambridge Windsurfing

 Well, windsurf mostly, especially in Michaelmas and Easter term (Lent is a bit cold even for us).
 We also meet up for a drink most weeks and love a good societies swap.
-In the Easter holiday we get together with the Oxford windsurfers and go off somewhere sunny, windy and warm for a week of honing our skills and falling off in entertaining ways.
+In the Easter break we get together with the Oxford windsurfers and go off somewhere sunny, windy and warm for a week of honing our skills and falling off in entertaining ways.
 For the last few years this has been Fuerteventura in the Canaries – but we are happy to travel to anywhere there is wind.
 On the Tuesday of May Week there is the legendary Cuppers inter-college windsurfing and sailing competition plus BBQ at Grafham Water.

 What if I’m a beginner?